 Therapy Isn’t As Effective As Medication

 Both psychotherapy and medications have their advantages and disadvantages in treating psychological issues.
-It depends on your specific needs, which form of treatment will help.
-However, for some problems such as relationship problems, anxiety, and depression, psychotherapy is often the treatment of choice.
+It depends on your specific needs, which form of therapy will help.
+However, for some problems such as relationship problems, anxiety, and depression, psychotherapy is often the best choice.

-Your Unique Needs Determine The Best Course of Treatments!
+Your Unique Needs Determine The Best Course of Our Sessions!